USTHBdz/C_Programming/Lecture3/Lecture3.md

 ```
 int *p1; // this pointer for integers
 ```
-after creating pointer we can assign a memory adress and make it point to this case in memory like that
+after creating pointer we can assign a memory address and make it point to this case in memory like that
 ```
 #include <stdio.h>

 int main(){
 	int a = 2;
-	p1 = &a;
+	int* p1 = &a;
-	printf("The memory adress of a is %d", p1);
+	printf("The memory address of a is %d", p1);
     return 0;
 }